snowch/ibm-analytics-engine-python/docs/examples.rst

 .. literalinclude:: example_scripts/cluster_status.py

-Alternative option to poll for the Cloud Foundry status until it is 'succeeded' or 'failed':
+Alternative option to poll for the Cloud Foundry status.
+Note that this approach can block for many minutes while a cluster is being provisioned.
+While it is blocked, there is no progress output:

 .. literalinclude:: example_scripts/cluster_status_poll.py